Brig. Gen. Rick Mutchler Retires After Distinguished Service in the Air National Guard

 |0

 This work, Brig.
-Gen. Rick Mutchler Retires After Distinguished Service in the Air National Guard, by SGT Haden Tolbert, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Gen. Rick Mutchler Retires After Distinguished Service in the Air National Guard, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Brig.
-Gen. Rick Mutchler Retires After Distinguished Service in the Air National Guard